mgechev/angularjs-in-patterns/README.md

 User.get({ userid: userid });
 ```

 The code above will immediately return an empty object and keep reference to it.
-Once the response have been successfully returned and parsed, AngularJS will populate this object with the received data (see [proxy](#proxy)).
+Once the response have been successfully returned and parsed, Angular 1 will populate this object with the received data (see [proxy](#proxy)).

-You can find more details for `$resource` [The magic of $resource](http://blog.mgechev.com/2014/02/05/angularjs-resource-active-record-http/) and [AngularJS' documentation](https://docs.angularjs.org/api/ngResource/service/$resource).
+You can find more details for `$resource` [The magic of $resource](http://blog.mgechev.com/2014/02/05/angularjs-resource-active-record-http/) and [Angular 1' documentation](https://docs.angularjs.org/api/ngResource/service/$resource).

 Since Martin Fowler states that